 Domestic and exotic Pigs are prone to many disease outbreaks.
 The common ones that can easily wipe your herd are the African Swine Flu (ASF), Influenza A and the Porcine Cysticercosis.
 Others are helminthes, coccicidia and diarrhoea among others.
 The Mange, jiggers and worms are the common reported pests by pig famers in Kenya.

-You will need to maintain hygiene, observe biosecurity farm measures and vaccinate your pigs against pests and diseases.
+You will need to maintain 1 hygiene, 2 observe biosecurity farm measures and 3vaccinate your pigs against pests and diseases.

 To observe hygiene, rear your pigs in concrete floor houses, Wash them daily with chlorine or another disinfectant.
 Provide your pigs with clean water daily.
 Have a foot deep on entrances to prevent transfer of infection from one pig section to another by your workers and provide sanitation units for people to wash hands.